amzn/selling-partner-api-models/clients/sellingpartner-api-aa-java/README.md

 com.squareup.okhttp.Request signedRequest = new AWSSigV4Signer(awsAuthenticationCredentials)
     .sign(request);

+/*Signs request using IAM role credentials.

+AWSAuthenticationCredentialsProvider awsAuthenticationCredentialsProvider = AWSAuthenticationCredentialsProvider.builder()
+               .roleArn("...")
+               .roleSessionName("...")
+               .build();

+com.squareup.okhttp.Request signedRequest = new
+     AWSSigV4Signer(awsAuthenticationCredentialsProvider.getCredentials())
+    .sign(request);

 ```

+## LWAAccessTokenCache
+Interface to implement cache for access token that is returned in LWAClient and reuse the access token until time to live.

 ## Resources
 This package features Mustache templates designed for use with [swagger codegen](https://swagger.io/tools/swagger-codegen/).